SelfEcho: Better Technology, Better Health Care

 Improving Mental Health Through Technology and Science

-Based in Santa Barbara, Calif., SelfEcho applies technology in creative ways to enhance well-being, mental health and productivity.
-SelfEcho’s suite of products includes Mobile Therapy, a web-based platform designed to empower clinicians to provide better patient care and UpJoy.org, a web-based corporate wellness application designed to improve employee positivity and productivity.
+Based in Santa Barbara, California, SelfEcho applies technology in creative ways with a goal to enhance well-being, mental health and productivity.
+SelfEcho’s suite of products includes Mobile Therapy, a web-based platform designed to empower clinicians and researchers with a better patient understanding and care, and UpJoy.org, a web-based corporate wellness application designed to improve employee positivity and productivity.
 Its founders and employees are committed to the bridging the gap between clinical experts within the field of psychology and the business sphere.
 SelfEcho’s management team includes accomplished experts in psychology and award-winning entrepreneurs.
-SelfEcho is a project incubated and funded through the Santa Barbara start-up incubator, Noospheric.
+SelfEcho is a project incubated and funded through the renown start-up incubator, Noospheric.

 The base module is designed to help diagnose patients and track general health.
 Patient mood, sleep, physical health, taking of medication, and environmental data are all monitored.
 All features in the base module are included and expanded upon with additional modules.

 This module is tailored for patients diagnosed with depressive disorders.
 Key metics include positivity, hopefulness, pleasure, physical activity and guilt.